firecat53/bitwarden-menu/README.md

 2. [Bitwarden CLI][2].
 Ensure the `bw` command is in `$PATH`
 3. [Pynput][1] and [Xdg][6]
 4. Dmenu, [Rofi][3], [Wofi][7] or [Bemenu][4]
+5. xsel or wl-copy
-5. (optional) Pinentry.
+6. (optional) Pinentry.
-6. (optional) xdotool, ydotool(>= 1.0.0)/wtype (for Wayland).
+7. (optional) xdotool, ydotool(>= 1.0.0)/wtype (for Wayland).

 ## Features

 - Supports multiple [bitwarden.com](https://bitwarden.com) and self-hosted
   [Vaultwarden][5] accounts.
 Accounts can be switched on the fly.
 - Auto-type username and/or password on selection.
-No clipboard copy/paste involved.
+Select to clipboard if desired (clipboard clears after 30 sec).
 - Supports login with 2FA code from Authenticator(TOTP), Email, or Yubikey.
 - Background process allows selectable time-out for locking the database.
 - Use a custom [Keepass 2.x style auto-type sequence][6].